This is most recent syllabus. Your final syllabus will be given during your first day of class

 This course has two main academic components: one experiential (practicum) and one reflective (seminar).
 The practicum provides you with direct experience in an inclusive professional setting for 3 hours per week.
 The seminar meets every week for 1.5 hours to explore disciplinary theory through readings, discussions, and personal reflection.

-This course is in collaboration with Palazzo Sorbello House Museum, a house museum with paintings, porcelains, printed works, manuscripts, and embroidered fabric collections; and the House Museum Marini Clarelli Santi, a newly established house museum whose collections illustrate the history of Perugia over the past five centuries.
+This course is in collaboration with Palazzo Sorbello House Museum, a house museum with paintings, porcelains, printed works, manuscripts, and embroidered fabric collections, and the Museo Capitolare di Perugia, an ecclesiastical museum established in 1923 whose collections illustrate the rich artistic activity revolving around the construction and decoration of the Cathedral of Perugia.

 The seminar is based on readings, interactive class discussions, and group work focusing on the nature and function of museums as ‘theaters of memory’ that communicate a sense of place and identity.
 It will also examine the transformation of a traditional museum into a more dynamic center for contemporary arts.
 You will also learn about the cultural and artistic heritage in Italy, the region of Umbria, and Perugia.